junt506/junt506.github.io/_tabs/about.md

   <h3 class="section-title">What Keeps Me Going</h3>

-  <p>I'm not a genius, but I love figuring things out.
+  <p> I love figuring things out.
 Especially in security, that constant mystery combined with a cat and mouse game is what keeps me on my toes.
-That's why I've been obsessed with <span class="highlight highlight-inline">Malware Analysis</span> and <span class="highlight highlight-inline">Reverse Engineering</span>.
-Do I know what I'm looking at right away?
-Hell no. But do I love digging into it until it clicks and I find what I need?
-Absolutely.</p>
+That's why I've been obsessed with <span class="highlight highlight-inline">Malware Analysis</span> and <span class="highlight highlight-inline">Threat Hunting</span>.</p>

   <h4>Electronics and IoT</h4>
   <p>I was always into electronics, but things really clicked after finishing my Arduino internship at college.
 Once that wrapped up, I was hungry for more, so I grabbed a big electronics kit and dove into some books.
 At that point I was torn between going the electrical engineering/hardware route or sticking with computer science.
 But seeing how I could build practically anything with just copper, modules, and code - that really opened my eyes.
 I love building stuff, and electronics is where I get to show that off the most.
 After getting comfortable with schematics and working on my own projects, I naturally drifted into IoT security, radio frequency work, and started making my own hacking gadgets and PCBs.</p>